FutureDaysSoftware/SwarmBuilder/README.md

 If a DigitalOcean API key is set in your `config.sh` file and you also provide one on the command line (with the `--token` argument), the one given on the command line will be used instead of the one in your config file.

+**Adding swarmbuilder to your path**

+An install-script is included that will symlink the swarmbuilder.sh script into your `~/bin/` folder and ensure that the folder is in your path.

+    $ cd swarmbuilder
+    $ ./install-link.sh

+Once this is done, you can run the swarmbuilder script from inside any folder without providing the path.
+Also, the `.sh` file extension is omitted when using the symlinked command.

 ## Usage